davetron5000/wtf-is-a-webpack/markdown/testing.md

 * execute a single test while we drive functionality in a module.
 * run tests without having to pop up a browser.

-There are many JavaScript testing frameworks, and even the definition of what a _testing framework_ is is unclear.
+There are many JavaScript testing frameworks, though even the definition of what a _testing framework_ is is unclear.
 We'll start by finding a reasonably complete library that allows us to write tests and assertions.

 [Jasmine][jasmine] fits that bill.
 It's reasonably popular and easy to understand.